 Candidates are required to provide documentation of meeting all State of Illinois, district, and university requirements in regard to criminal background checks BEFORE beginning any clinical experiences.
 Criminal background checks must remain current as of the last day of the clinical experience.
 Candidates should consult with clinical course faculty and the Cecilia J. Lauby Teacher Education Center well in advance of clinical experiences to determine specific requirements needed each semester.

 The approximate number of clinical hours associated with each course offering can be found with the appropriate course description in this Undergraduate Catalog.
-The fol- lowing legend relates to the type and kind of activity relat- ed to a specific course.
+The following legend relates to the type and kind of activity relat- ed to a specific course.

 Clinical Experiences Legend